-The combination between deep green colors, dense and luscious foliage, and their low effort requirements has turned them into a must-have plant for interiorscape gardeners looking for a textured landscape design.
+The combination of deep green colors, dense and luscious foliage, and their low effort requirements has turned them into a must-have plant for interiorscape gardeners looking for a textured landscape garden design.

 Chinese fan palm is one of the most popular indoor palms.
-It’s a lovely little plant with foliage that looks like large fans with ridges running down the leaf and becoming feathers at the end.
-It grows 30~60cm in height when grown indoors.
-Chinese fan palm is a slow-growing plant so it may take them years to grow into their maximum height.
+It’s a lovely little plant with foliage that looks like a large and fancy hand fan with ridges running down the leaves to become feathery at the end, therefore, running the gamut from coarse-textured to medium and fine-feathered tips.

-Plants like the Chinese fan palm have a coarse texture that boldly draws attention, yet has enough detail and complexity to keep that attention.
-Place them center stage in your garden or with medium sized plants to create an arrangement that is more like art than just ordinary garden plants.
+Plants like the Chinese fan palm have a coarse texture that boldly draws attention and enough complexity to keep that attention.
+Place a Chinese fan palm center stage in your garden or room to create a display that is more like art than just an ordinary garden plant.

 Philodendron Lacerum has always been a wonderful houseplant for decades.
 Coming from a climbing genus, they stand out with their dramatic large leaves with irregular edges, they are also low maintenance and easy to grow.

-Plus, they have the kind of incredible glossy green color only found in tropical rain forests.
-With an untrimmed max height of 70 feet, Philodendron Lacerum are well known in the landscape and interior design world for their tall stature.
+Plus, they have the kind of incredible glossy green color only found in tropical rainforests.
+With an untrimmed max height of 70 feet, Philodendron Lacerum is well known in the landscape and interior design world for its tall stature.
 Their coarse frilly leaf textures are perfect to decorate with in large rooms or hallways or anywhere that can carry their size.

 Hydrangea Macrophylla is a charming shrub, which is known for its big leaves and rounded flower clusters (Mopheads) or (Lacecaps) with flat flower clusters.
 They are not so difficult to grow and can reach 200cm in height with a 250cm spread.